Breast cysts

 - When did you first notice the breast cyst or lump?

-- Have any symptoms changed over time?
+- Have your symptoms changed over time?

 - When was your last mammogram?

-- Have you previously had a breast cyst or lump, a breast biopsy or breast cancer?
+- Have you previously had a breast cyst or lump, a breast biopsy, or breast cancer?

-© 1998-2024 Mayo Foundation for Medical Education and Research(MFMER).
+© 1998-2026 Mayo Foundation for Medical Education and Research(MFMER).
 All rights reserved.
 Terms of Use